 Let’s start with the bedroom.
 It’s an area where we hope and expect to feel calm and relaxed, but that doesn’t always happen easily.
 Adding some life and subtle scents can calm your brain and help relax you into dreamville.

 Try something like a cascading Jasmine, a small Rosemary bush or a Lavender tree.
 All of these are relatively easy to care for and have a light scent that can help with anxiety and stress.

 To plant a garden is to believe in tomorrow — Audrey Hepburn

-Our offices (whether at home or away) can be filled with nasty air, dust, germs and other peoples ‘stuff’ floats around.
-There are chemicals from the printer, dirt from everyone’s footwear, and smells we can only imagine where they came from!
+Our offices (whether at home or away) can be filled with nasty air, dust, germs and other peoples ‘stuff’ floating around.
+From the chemicals in the printer, dirt from everyone’s footwear, and smells we can only imagine where they came from!
 The best plants at cleaning the air for exactly these reasons are;

 - snake-plant (or mother in-laws tongue)

 - and peace lily.

 Again, these are super easy to care for – just water a little bit every few weeks and a few kind words everyday.